NCC building class

 Class 9c building – these buildings are residential care buildings where at least 10% of people who reside there need physical assistance in conducting their daily activities.

-Examples of NCC class 9 building
+Examples of an NCC Class 9 building

-• Class 9a: hospitals, ward areas, clinics, day surgery, the healthcare building used as a residential care building, nursing homes.
+• Class 9a: hospitals, ward areas, clinics, day surgery, the healthcare building used as a residential care building, and nursing homes.

 • Class 9c: aged care buildings, residential care buildings.